HermesBoots/holbertonschool-low_level_programming/0x02-functions_nested_loops/README.md

 ## There Is No Such Thing as Absolute Value in This World.
 You Can Only Estimate What a Thing Is Worth to You
 Creating a function to print the absolute value of a number.

+## There Are Only 3 Colors, 10 Digits, and 7 Notes; It's What We Do with Them That's Important
+Creating a function that prints the last digit of a number.